mhermosi/unit-conversion/readme.md

 ```

 This will create the images, then run the containers based on the configuration provided
-Again you can navigate to https://localhost/
+Again you can navigate to http://localhost/

 Note: you have to have available the ports 80 and 8080 for the Web Application and Backend
 respectively.

-To execute the test you can just run on each module
+To execute the test you can just run on each module (client and server)

 ```
 # yarn test